dmfay/massive-js/README.md

   'version >': 1,
   'name ilike': 'home%'
 }).then(tests => {
-  // all active tests with higher versions and a name matching ILIKE criteria });
+  // the first active test with a higher version and a name matching ILIKE criteria });
 ```